bneidlinger/RobotWars/RobotWars_app_code.md

         }

         // --- Move Spectators Back to Lobby ---
-        const spectatorRoom = `spectator-${gameId}`;
+        // Test games don't have spectators, but this code handles both cases safely. const spectatorRoom = `spectator-${gameId}`;
         try {
             const spectatorSockets = await this.io.in(spectatorRoom).fetchSockets();